frederickf/gitpractice/README.md

 # Git Practice

-I'm kind of a git noob, so I made this repos to practice with.
+I'm kind of a git noob, so I made this repo to practice with.